-They’re a pair of Scarpa boots and I have been pretty happy with them.
+They’re a decent pair of quality boots I paid about $300.00 for and I have been pretty happy with them.
 In all other functional requirements they hit the spot and they are pretty comfortable.

 As any seasoned hiker will know, a comfortable pair of hiking boots is a hard thing to part with once you find it.
 If the lace opens up every once in a while, well I thought, I guess I can live with that.